-If you are looking for a dependable divorce lawyer who will work tirelessly to reach a positive outcome for your case, then The Law Firm of Fennell, Briasco & Associates is the answer.
+If you are looking for a Marietta divorce attorney, child support modification in Bartow County, or any other family law needs in north west Georgia, The Law Firm of Fennell, Briasco & Associates is the answer.
 With hundreds of family law cases and years of legal experience among our team, we are prepared to fight for you and offer support as you navigate this stressful time in your life.
 Contact us today for a FREE attorney consultation: 770-956-4030

 Frequently Asked Questions about Fennell, Briasco & Associates